Guest Speakers

 River Rat Consulting, LLC

 Nekole Parton Alligood is a cultural anthropologist and member of the Delaware Nation of Oklahoma.
 Alligood has worked with Native American museum collections and also in cultural resource management.
-She served her tribe as its NAGPRA officer (the Native American Graves Protection and Repatriation Act) as well as director of cultural preservation (2014–20), completing three repatriations, two of which were in partnership with the Delaware Tribe of Indians and the Stockbridge-Munsee Community.
+She served her tribe as its NAGPRA Officer (the Native American Graves Protection and Repatriation Act) as well as Director of Cultural Preservation (2014-2020), completing three repatriations, two of which were in partnership with the Delaware Tribe of Indians and the Stockbridge-Munsee Community.
 She also provided tribal assistance on a repatriation in conjunction with the Forest Service concerning looted human remains in West Virginia.
 Alligood holds a B.A. and M.A. in cultural anthropology from the University of Oklahoma and a B.A. in English from the University of Science and Arts of Oklahoma.
-She lives outside of Anadarko, Oklahoma, on her great grandmother’s original 1902 allotment along the Washita River.
+She lives outside of Anadarko, OK on her great grandmother’s original 1902 allotment along the Washita River.
 Alligood owns River Rat Consulting, LLC and works as a consultant.

 Pieranna Pieroni